Environment Variables

 }

-In the production build, the above code will be compiled as:
+In production mode, the above code will be compiled to:

 if (false) {